 2. Choose the Right Equipment

-When setting up your CNC machine shop, you’ll often have a choice between 2.5-axis, 3-axis, and 5-axis CNC machines for common milling tasks.
+When setting up your precision CNC machine shop, you’ll often have a choice between 2.5-axis, 3-axis, and 5-axis CNC machines for common milling tasks.
 Sticking with 2.5-axis or 3-axis machines simplifies machine setup and maintenance due to their wide availability and established best practices.

 3. Accelerate Engineering